Renal artery

 The renal arteries are paired arteries that supply the kidneys with blood.
 Each is directed across the crus of the diaphragm, so as to form nearly a right angle.

 The renal arteries carry a large portion of total blood flow to the kidneys.
 Up to a third of total cardiac output can pass through the renal arteries to be filtered by the kidneys.

 Structure

-The renal arteries normally arise at a 90° angle off of the left interior side of the abdominal aorta, immediately below the superior mesenteric artery.
+In typical anatomy, the renal arteries arise perpendicularly from the sides of the abdominal aorta, just below the origin of the superior mesenteric artery at the L1-L2 vertebral level.
 They have a radius of approximately 0.25 cm, 0.26 cm at the root.
 The measured mean diameter can differ depending on the imaging method used.
 For example, the diameter was found to be 5.04 ± 0.74 mm using ultrasound but 5.68 ± 1.19 mm using angiography.

 Due to the anatomical position of the aorta, the inferior vena cava, and the kidneys, the right renal artery is normally longer than the left renal artery.